SalmaAlorifi/BookUIApp/README.md

 # BookUIApp

-Simple swiftUI for Books with animation
+Simple swiftUI for Books using  animation and scrollview

 ## App Overview :